 Kailua means “two seas” or “two currents”.
 It is a contraction of the words kai (meaning “sea” or “sea water”) and ʻelua (meaning “two”).
 There are two cities on the Hawaiian islands called ‘Kailua’.
 The biggest Kailua is on the windward side of Oʻahu, while the smaller lies on the leeward side of the Big Island.
 Because in the Hawaiian language, ‘leeward’ means ‘kona’, Kailua on the Big Island is also referred to as ‘Kailua-Kona‘.

-The Big Island is the youngest Island of Hawaii, but that will change in the future!
-As the island moves away from the hot spot responsible for the Hawaiian Islands, a new Island is already forming 15 miles southeast of the coast of Big Island: Kama‘ehuakanaloa (formerly know as Loihi).
-The summit of Kama‘ehuakanaloa has already risen by two miles, and it still has one mile to go until it breaks the ocean surface.
-In another 30 or 40 thousand years, Kama‘ehuakanaloa will be born as the youngest of the Hawaiian Islands!
+The Big Island is the youngest island of Hawaiʻi, but that will change.
+As the island moves away from the hot spot responsible for the Hawaiian Islands, a new island is already forming 15 miles southeast of the coast: Kamaʻehuakanaloa (formerly known as Lōʻihi).
+Its summit has already risen two miles off the seafloor, with one mile to go before it breaks the surface.
+In another 30 or 40 thousand years, Kamaʻehuakanaloa will be born as the youngest of the Hawaiian Islands.

-The Kilauea Volcano is one of the most active volcanoes in the world – and it has been active for a long time!
-The Hawaiian name “Kīlauea” means “spewing” or “much spreading,” probably in reference to the lava flows that it already erupted in ancient Hawaiian times.
+The Kīlauea volcano is one of the most active volcanoes in the world.
+The Hawaiian name “Kīlauea” means “spewing” or “much spreading,” probably in reference to the lava flows it was already erupting in ancient Hawaiian times.

 Lake Waiau

-Just below the summit of MaunaKea, inside a cinder cone, is Lake Waiau.
+Just below the summit of Maunakea, inside a cinder cone, is Lake Waiau.
 This is the only glacial lake in the mid-Pacific, and, at 13,020 feet above sea level, it is also one of the higher lakes in the world.
-In recent years its volume is fluctuating a lot.
-By November 2013 it held less than 1%(!) compared to its pre-2010 volume [source 1], while as per mid-2015 it refilled almost back to historic levels [source 2].
+Its volume swung hard in the early 2010s: by November 2013 it held less than 1% of its pre-2010 volume [source 1], and by mid-2015 it had refilled almost back to historic levels [source 2].

 You can find more in-depth information on, and pictures of, lake Waiau, at our dedicated Lake Waiau Trivia page.